vtaquet/momice/momice_astro/README.md

 If a spatial evolution has been chosen in input\_parameters.in, the folder and the list of files giving the one-dimensional evolution of the physical conditions have to be specified in this file.
 The format of the input files follows the format given in the examples located in the "phys" folders.

-## 2. COMPILATION AND EXECUTION

-To compile the source code:
-- go to the source directory.
-- type "make gfort" or "make ifort" depending on the compiler you wish to use.
-- type "./grainoble.gfort" or "/.grainoble.ifort" depending on the selected compiler.

 ## 3. OUTPUT ANALYSIS AND VISUALISATION